GSTT-CSC/gstt-csc-old/SOPs.md

 ## <a name=CogStackSearch></a>**Using Cogstack for data search**
 `CogStack is an information and extraction platform which allows us to search the EPR (electronic patient records).
 It is a catalogue of hospital documents and can be used to identify patient cohorts as well as search for clinical information for other purposes (e.g. AI software evaluation).
 Please note that CogStack is an index of documents and not an index of patients, so many answers will be buried in the free text of each document that will need analysis.
 Please also note that access to CogStack needs to be requested by your line manager.
 There are also two levels of access: a reader and an admin.
 If you are granted reader access, you will be able to search CogStack but not to export any data.
 If you need data export, please talk to a colleague with admin access and they can help you retrieve your CSV files.`

-1. Log into the GSTT network and open a browser. <br>
+1. Log into the GSTT network and open a browser.
+Please note that if you are using Citrix, you need to use Chrome -- it does not work with Internet Explorer. <br>

 2. Go to https://cogstack.gstt.nhs.uk:5601 and select 'Log in with GSTT authentication'.
 You may be prompted to input your GSTT Username and Password.